sanoisaboy/gin_hw/README.md

-# Grades Inquiries System for student
+# Grades Inquiries System for teacher
+Grades Inquiries System for teacher is a backend system for teacher to register students grades

 ## Quick start